microsoft/BingMapsSDSToolkit/CONTRIBUTING.md

-﻿# Contributing to the Bing Maps REST Services Toolkit #
+# Contributing to the Bing Maps Spatial Data Services Toolkit #

 ## Code of Conduct ##